cca/libraries_wagtail/libraries/brokenlinks/readme.md

 # Summon (or other discovery layer) Broken Links app

+**Update 2026-08-20**: We no longer utilize this app because there is no bandwidth to respond to the reports, but the code remains in place.

 This app receives POSTed information and sends it to a Google Spreadsheet for analysis.
 It records the OpenURL, Summon permalink, and Summon content type of the item with the broken link as well as an email and open-ended comments field from the user reporting the broken link.
 To configure this app:

 1. create a Google Form with fields for each of the data listed above